sreich/ore-infinium/README.md

 #Platforms
-All desktop platforms (which can run the JVM) (Linux with OpenJDK, Windows, Mac OS X).
+All desktop platforms (which can run the JVM) (Linux with OpenJDK, Windows, macOS).

 # Requirements
 **You will need java 8 (jre 1.8) installed.**
-**OpenGL 3.0+** (shouldn't be difficult to meet, linux open source drivers meet that easily.
+**OpenGL 3.0+** (shouldn't be difficult to meet, linux open source drivers usually meet that easily these days.
 Any integrated gpu in the past several years should support it).

 # Builds
 Regular builds (jar files) can be downloaded from [my dropbox builds](https://www.dropbox.com/sh/utrgredr6xx44jd/AACycdKZElceSHSrIFSvXPkXa?dl=0)